 - existing specialised intellectual disability health services.

-Based on the results of the scoping and co-design work, the national centre aims to:
+Based on the results of the scoping and co-design work, the centre aims to:

 - be a leader in intellectual disability health